-If you enjoyed learning about Royal Air Force organisation, look out for more from the Know Your Air Force series on the different aircraft used by the RAF.
+If you enjoyed learning about Royal Air Force organisation, look out for more from the Know Your Air Force series on the different transport and training as well as combat, support and heritage aircraft used by the RAF.
 Click here for a look at the RAF’s most iconic historical aircraft.

 Finally, for a podcast about historic aircraft used by the RAF, check out the show MavGeeks.

 Cover image: An RAF parade in Llandudno, North Wales for Armed Forces Day, 2018 (picture: MOD)